 St Finbar's assessment of possible learning or behavioural needs is based on current educational policy and successful practice.
-Children are assessed upon starting school and this continues both formally, and informally, across the school - with our Special Needs groupings updated at least twice per year to accommodate new need and progress.
+Children are assessed upon starting school and this continues both formally, and informally, across the school - with our Special Needs groupings updated at least three times per year to accommodate new need and progress.
 Children are included in groups for many different reasons such as reading support, encouragement to participate or provision for high achievers.

-If a need is indicated, parents are invited to meet the Special Educational Needs (SEN) co-ordinator Mrs Harkness together with the class teacher.
+If a need is indicated, parents are invited to meet the Special Educational Needs (SEND) co-ordinator Mrs Harkness; together with the class teacher.
 We aim to provide support as necessary for individual pupils - involving other agencies as appropriate.
-Our teacher is employed specifically to provide individual and small-group learning for all ages.

-The Senco and Headteacher work closely with a local authority consortia of schools and professionals to ensure children access the support best suited to their needs.
-Each class benefits from a Learning Support Assistant who, under the supervision of our SEN co-ordinator and class, are able to provide an extra confidence boost or focus to make the small learning steps that breed success and progress.
+The Sendco and Headteacher work closely with a local authority consortia of schools and professionals to ensure children access the support best suited to their needs.
+Each class benefits from a Learning Support Assistant who, under the supervision of our Sendco and class, are able to provide an extra confidence boost or focus to make the small learning steps that breed success and progress.

-There are two levels of SEN recognition:
+There are two levels of SEND recognition: